garrettj403/RF-tools/README.md

 RF tools
 ========

-*Tools to design RF components and networks*
+*Tools for designing RF components and networks*

 Installation
 ------------